Parent Pathways 101-24081353

 - are selected for Parent Pathways based on their circumstances at the time of the eligibility assessment, such as the age of the youngest child, payment status, address and income

-- will have their participation status displayed on the Parent Pathways (PPW) screen in Process Direct and the Benefit Status line.
-For more information on Benefit Status indicators, see the Resources page
+- will have their participation status displayed on the Parent Pathways (PPW) screen in Process Direct and on the Benefit Status line.
+For more information on Benefit Status indicators, see Resources

 - can connect with a Parent Pathways provider by: